-Our long-term investment and support in Scotland’s capability and capacity in the areas of land-based sciences, has created a resource unique to Scotland in the form of our Main Research Providers (MRPs), and both that research and the MRPs we support contribute to the fulfilment of these outcomes.
+Our long-term investment and support in Scotland’s capability and capacity in the areas of land-based sciences, has created a resource unique to Scotland in the form of our Main Research Providers (MRPs), operating under the title of the Scottish Environment, Food and Agriculture Research Institutes (SEFARI), and both that research and the MRPs we support contribute to the fulfilment of these outcomes.

 Priorities identified by the Scottish Government and other stakeholders